Cloudmersive/Cloudmersive.APIClient.Java/docs/ConvertWebApi.md

 # **convertWebHtmlToPng**
 > Object convertWebHtmlToPng(input)

-Convert HTML string to PNG
+Convert HTML string to PNG screenshot

 Fully renders a website and returns a PNG (screenshot) of the HTML.
 Javascript, HTML5, CSS and other advanced features are all supported.